 - Creates the local home directory and default user profile files for new users.
 The pam_centrifydc module uses skeleton files to set up the user environment when new Active Directory users log on to a managed computer for the first time.

 Most of these tasks are performed during a user login session as a series of requests and replies from the pam_centrifydc module to Active Directory through the adclient process for those programs and applications that are configured to use PAM.
 Because PAM is the most common authentication service used by UNIX programs and applications, the pam_centrifydc module is the most commonly used for a typical log-on session.
 For a more detailed description of a typical log-on process, see What happens during the typical log-on process.

 Note: The order in which identity stores are listed in the nsswitch.conf file does not influence authentication.
-Authentication and authorization services are provided by Active Directory through the Centrify agent and its PAM component, and by default, Active Directory is always tried before any other sources.
+Authentication and authorization services are provided by Active Directory through the Centrify Agent for *NIX and its PAM component, and by default, Active Directory is always tried before any other sources.
 The order in which sources are checked is controlled through the PAM configuration settings, for example, the lines defined in the pam.conf file.
 In general, you should not modify the PAM configuration because making changes to these settings can compromise security or produce unexpected and undesirable results.